-Obligations of data controllers RSS
+Obligations of data controllers

 The Data Protection Directive requires data controllers to observe a number of principles when they process personal data.
 These principles not only protect the rights of those about whom the data is collected ("data subjects") but also reflect good business practices that contribute to reliable and efficient data processing.

 - Personal Data must be processed legally and fairly;

 - It must be collected for explicit and legitimate purposes and used accordingly;

 - It must be adequate, relevant and not excessive in relation to the purposes for which it is collected and/or further processed;

 - It must be accurate, and updated where necessary;

 - Data controllers must ensure that data subjects can rectify, remove or block incorrect data about themselves;

 - Data that identifies individuals (personal data) must not be kept any longer than strictly necessary;

 - Data controllers must protect personal data against accidental or unlawful destruction, loss, alteration and disclosure, particularly when processing involves data transmission over networks.
 They shall implement the appropriate security measures;